tonymm81/web_page/client/README.md

  There was the option, what calculate the payment before and after taxes.
 This wont work anymore.
 We have to do this some another way.
 Lets plan it littleb it.

+ fixing the bug: I have to count on server side how much is the payment and after taxes also.
+Then return to client counted hours, payment and payment after taxes.
+Now it calculate it in back end.
+Next the data has to visualize in client side

 ## npm installs in this project: